davidhalter/jedi/docs/docs/features.rst

+.. include:: ../global.rst

 Features and Caveats
 ====================

-Jedi supports many of the widely used Python features:
+|jedi| supports many of the widely used Python features:

 General Features